Johnson, Oklahoma

 Johnson is a town in north-central Pottawatomie County, Oklahoma, United States.
-The population was 247 at the 2010 census, a 10.8 percent increase from the figure of 223 in 2000.
+As of the 2020 census, Johnson had a population of 457.

 Geography

 According to the United States Census Bureau, the town has a total area of 4.0 sqmi, all land.

 History

 In 1982 residents decided to incorporate to stop Shawnee's plans to establish a landfill near the Johnson community.
 On May 11, 1982, citizens voted 77 to 40 in favor of incorporation.